ROAD TRIP: How do I get to the Lake Erie islands?

 The Kelleys Island Ferry Company offers daily auto and passenger ferry service from Marblehead.
 Transportation time from Marblehead to Kelleys Island is about 20 minutes.
 There is indoor and outdoor seating for passengers.
 The Kelleys Island Ferry operates as lake conditions allow, with a minimal shut-down during the winter.
 The ferry arrives at Seaway Marina, about a ½ mile walk from downtown.
 There are golf cart rentals available upon arrival and at several other locations in town.

 The Jet Express offers passenger-only service, direct to downtown.
-From the Sandusky port, the ride is approximately 25 minutes, with a stop at Cedar Point Marina.
+From the Sandusky port, the ride is approximately 25 minutes, sometimes with a stop at Cedar Point Marina.
 Therefore, guests at Cedar Point are also able to access the Jet Express to both islands.
 From the Port Clinton port, you can take the Jet to Put-in-Bay and then transfer boats to continue on to Kelleys Island, via the inter-island boat.
-Please note that due to high water conditions, the Sandusky port will not be in operation for 2020 and there is currently no inter-island boat.

 A number of private marinas are available for personal boats and reservations are recommended.
 Air service is available via Griffing Flying Service from Erie-Ottawa International Airport.
 Small, private planes can access the island via a small airstrip (89D) during daylight hours.